2018 Skyline Raceway Park OPEN SPORTSMAN RULES

 TIRES AND WHEELS:

-American Racer Mod tires only, ONLY Compounds allowed: Left rear : 33-38.
-Right Rear 44-48.
+American Racer Mod tires only, ONLY Compounds allowed: Left rear: no softer than 33.
+Right Rear: no softer than 44.
 On any steel or aluminum wheel up to and including 92".
 Bead locks allowed.

 NO plastic wheels.